2024 Independent Games Festival Competition Rules

 In addition to the monetary prizes, each Winner will receive an award trophy and a license to use a version of the official Contest name and winner logo in promotional materials relating to the Winning Game.

-The Seumas McNally Grand Prize Winner also will receive three (3) All Access Passes to the 2018 Game Developers Conference (approximate value of $6,000).
+The Seumas McNally Grand Prize Winner also will receive three (3) GDC All Access Passes (or equivalent) to the 2025 Game Developers Conference.

 All monetary amounts in these Official Rules are indicated in United States dollars and all monetary prizes will be awarded in the form of checks or money orders in United States dollars.
 Sponsor reserves the right to substitute any non-monetary prizes with items of equal or greater value.
 Each Finalist and Winner will be solely responsible for bearing any income or other taxes, fees, or other costs relating to any prize.